jongrover/react-blog-app/README.md

-# React Based Blog Post React Based Blog Post Digest App
+# Blog Post Digest App BUilt with React

 Example project application for training course on React.